 11.5 Changes to Block Purchase Obligation

 If «Customer Name» requests and BPA completes a change from one Block purchase obligation to a different Block purchase obligation as outlined in section 1 of Exhibit C, then «Customer Name» will have exercised their one-time right to change its purchase obligation as stated above in section 11.1.

+«Customer Name» may request to change its PLVS Event Availability subject to the terms and conditions of this section 11.
+If «Customer Name» requests and BPA completes a change to «Customer Name»’s PLVS Event Availability, then «Customer Name» will have exercised their one-time right to change its purchase obligation as stated in this section 11.

 11.6 Charges to Change Purchase Obligation